For a good while, I was doing Improv Theater a couple of times a week.

 6. NEVER BLOCK YOUR SCENE PARTNER'S OFFER

-Something like "I was just charging it for you.
-It's at 95 % battery.
+How about something like "I was just charging it for you.
+It's almost fully charged.
 Here you go".

-See, now the game is on and it got real freaking interesting to watch too.
+See, now the game is on and it got interesting to watch too.

 7. NO QUESTION AS AN OFFER